The Glow Pt. 2

 The Glow Pt.
-2 is the third studio album by American indie folk and indie rock project the Microphones.
+2 (stylized on the cover with The Glow in quotes, or occasionally with "Two" spelt out) is the third studio album by American indie folk and indie rock project the Microphones.
 It was released on September 11, 2001, through K Records and later through P.W.
 Elverum & Sun, Ltd. Recording was done on analog equipment at Dub Narcotic, Olympia, Washington, from May 2000 to March 2001.
 The album takes influences from numerous music genres such as black metal, ambient and avant-garde, as well as non-musical sources like the American drama television show Twin Peaks and primary member Phil Elverum's relationship to Khaela Maricich.
 Elverum was responsible for the album's production in its entirety.

 Musically, The Glow Pt.
 2 diverts from the band's previous studio release It Was Hot, We Stayed in the Water, and features experimental production, alongside musical techniques and lyrics that often reference nature and the Pacific Northwest.
 For promotion, Elverum embarked on The Paper Opera Tour with Calvin Johnson and Khaela Maricich, before going on a solo tour of North America.
 In the years following its release, the album has been reissued multiple times, with the first in 2007 including a disc of bonus material.
 An immediate critical success, it has since appeared in multiple rankings of the best albums of the 2000s, and is considered by many music critics to be the Microphones' best work and an important release in the lo-fi genre.

 Background and recording

 The Glow Pt.
 2 was recorded between May 23, 2000, and March 23, 2001, at Dub Narcotic, Olympia, Washington.
 Elverum hoped to achieve a more organic sound by recording it on a 16 track analog tape.
 He would generally record the songs early in the morning, alone.
 He wrote the songs alongside recording them, being at times accompanied by Mirah who would frequently compliment his material and predict that, "This record is going to be something special."
 The Glow Pt.
-2 was recorded entirely in stereo.

-Elverum created the distortion on the album via "running the guitar through the mic input on a thrift store cassette deck, then out the headphone jack into the amp".
-The distorted drums were recorded by raising the volume on the microphones, particularly Sennheiser mkh 405, and using compressors.
+2 was recorded entirely in stereo.Elverum created the distortion on the album via "running the guitar through the mic input on a thrift store cassette deck, then out the headphone jack into the amp".
+The distorted drums were recorded by raising the volume on the microphones, particularly Sennheiser MKH 405, and using compressors.
 The drums were recorded via multi-tracking with the snare and bass drum added after the initial recording.
 Elverum used his Chamberlin Rhythmate 40 drum machine on The Glow Pt.
 2 with the machine being credited as "Karl Blau", a friend of Elverum.

 The Glow Pt.
 2 was influenced by black metal, ambient, and avant-garde for the first time in Elverum's career.
 The record's tone and atmosphere were also influenced by the American drama television show Twin Peaks.
 The cover art for The Glow Pt.
 2 originated from an antique Dutch cookbook entitled Calvé-Delft's Winterboekje, which was printed from 1933–1934.